 This is probably the most important reason why you should create your own drum library.
 By having the ability to create specific drum sounds for each track, your music is going to sound exponentially better.
 For example, if you want to produce a laid back RnB track you could record yourself lightly taping the snare drum and lightly playing a hi-hat.
 Trying to find drum samples as simple as this can be quite a task.

 There are yet so many producers that use the same drums sounds.
 This is something that you want to steer clear from.
-Though some people use similar drum sounds for people to recognize them on the track.
+Though some people use similar drum sounds for people to recognize their beats.
 It diminishes your uniqueness and originality as an artist.
 For example, take a producer who uses the same sounds over and over.
 You can easily point out who produced the track.
 Now listen to a J Dilla track.
 He never uses the same drum sounds.
 However, the uniqueness and originality of his production allows him to be easily recognized as a producer.
-That is what you want to accomplish with your production.
+That is what you want to accomplish with your production! 🙂

 Along with having the right audio equipment and knowing music theory, creating your own drum library is a must to becoming a great producer.
 A drum library will allow you to have your own original sounds.
-This will make you stand out above your competition.
+It will also make you stand out above your competition.
+Though I do think that you should all purchase drum kits online as well, creating your own drum sounds will allow you to be a much more original producer.
 I hope this was helpful for all of you fellow producers.
-The next part in this two part post is going to going to explain how to create your own drum library.
-Stay tuned!
+The next part in this two part post is going to going to explain how to create your own drum library. 🙂